Kelp Photos

 stalked kelp Ecklonia radiata

-f022837: By standing upright between the plants, a diver shows how tall the kelp plants are.
+f022837: By standing upright between the plants, a diver shows how tall the kelp plants can become.

 stalked kelp Ecklonia radiata